Learn to draw is not intuitive. We often believe drawing skills are innate, so it creates some mental roadblocks.

 All start from a decision.

-Thank you Marc for your email, so we could share this article to all.
-A new year is coming, and it is a great time to reset our mindset, and start from fresh.
+Thank you Marc, so we could share this article with all.
+A new year is coming, and it is a great time to reset our mindset and start fresh.

-How about you ?
-Are you also afraid to start ?
-Let us know in the comments your experience.
+Let us know in the comments about your experience.